 Imagine for a moment that you sell a campaign where the target is to build 20 links a month for three months.
 Now let’s say that you hit this target, and, at the end of the three months, you go in for a meeting at the client’s office.
 At this meeting is the head of marketing, who is the boss of the SEO professional who hired you and agreed on the target.

 You say that the campaign has been a success because you’ve hit the targets that you agreed upon.
 The head of marketing is happy and asks how much extra traffic this has brought to the website.
 You may have to admit that is hasn’t brought any extra traffic, but defend yourself by saying you did what you were paid to do and hit the targets.

-The head of marketing then asks why you would set a target that, even if it was hit, wouldn’t bring extra traffic (and therefore potential for revenue) to the website.
+The head of marketing then asks why you would set a target that, even if it was hit, wouldn’t bring extra traffic (and therefore the potential for revenue) to the website.